xuodor/spc1000/README.md

 ## Introduction

 This is an emulator for SPC-1000 ([https://en.wikipedia.org/wiki/SPC-1000](https://en.wikipedia.org/wiki/SPC-1000)) ported on Android device.
-It was branched off of the Windows-based one developed by Ionique, published at ([https://blog.naver.com/ionique/10015262896](https://blog.naver.com/ionique/10015262896)).
-All the files are redistributed as-is, except some TXT files converted from EUC-KR to UTF-8 encoding.
+It was branched off of Windows-based one developed and published by Ionique at ([https://blog.naver.com/ionique/10015262896](https://blog.naver.com/ionique/10015262896)).

 ## Requirements
 - JDK and JRE 8